Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Scattering of the Goldstone bosons and heavy hadrons

 The LO chiral amplitude of the $\cal H \varphi$ scattering is parameter-free and used as the kernel interactions in the chiral unitary approaches~\cite{Kolomeitsev:2003ac,Guo:2006fu,Guo:2006rp,Gamermann:2006nm,Gamermann:2007fi,Flynn:2007ki}.
 Kolomeitsev \etal~\cite{Kolomeitsev:2003ac} and Guo \etal~\cite{Guo:2006fu,Guo:2006rp} studied the $J^P=0^{+}$ and $J^P=1^{+}$ heavy mesons with the similar SU(3) chiral Lagrangians.
 In the charm-strange sector, two bound states were found in the isosinglet $DK$ and $D^{*} K$ channels and identified as the $D_{s0}^{*}(2317)$ and $D_{s1}(2460)$ states, respectively.
 For the heavy non-strange mesons with isospin $I=1/2$, the two-pole structures were predicted for the scalar $D^*_0/B^*_0$ and axial vector $D_1/B_1$ mesons, respectively.
 The lower pole is broad and the higher one is narrow.
 The two poles belong to the $\bar {\bm 3}_f$ and ${\bm 6}_f$ representations up to some mixing effects.
 The partner mesons in the bottom sector were also predicted.
 Moreover, the decay widths of the isospin violating decays $D_{s0}^{*+}(2317)\rightarrow D_{s}^{+}\pi^{0}$ and $B_{s0}^{*0}(5729)\rightarrow B_{s}^{0}\pi^{0}$ were calculated to be $8.69$ keV and $1.54 $ keV, respectively~\cite{Guo:2006fu}.

-In Ref.~\cite{Gamermann:2006nm} and Ref.~\cite{Gamermann:2007fi}, the authors studied the dynamical generations of the open and hidden charm $0^+$ and $1^+$ resonances with the SU(4) flavor symmetric Lagrangians [which break into the SU(3) symmetry].
-The $D_{s0}^{*}(2317)$ and $D_{s1}(2460)$ were identified as the $DK$ and $D^*K$ bound states.
+In Ref.~\cite{Gamermann:2006nm} and Ref.~\cite{Gamermann:2007fi}, the authors studied the dynamical generations of the open and hidden charm $0^+$ and $1^+$ resonances with the SU(4) flavor symmetric Lagrangians. {However, the SU(4) flavor symmetry { is just an assumption and not a real symmetry of QCD}.
+In their calculations, the exchange of heavy mesons was suppressed, the SU(4) flavor symmetry was broken into the SU(3) symmetry by suppressing the exchange of the heavy mesons.} The $D_{s0}^{*}(2317)$ and $D_{s1}(2460)$ were identified as the $DK$ and $D^*K$ bound states.
 The two-pole structures were also found for the charmed mesons with the strangeness-isospin number $(S,I)=(0,1/2)$, similar to Refs.~\cite{Guo:2006fu,Kolomeitsev:2003ac,Guo:2006rp}.
-The lower scalar and the axial vector poles in the $\bar 3_f$ representation were identified as the $D_{0}^{*}(2400)$ and $D_{1}(2420)$ in PDG~\cite{ParticleDataGroup:2020ssz}, respectively.
+The lower scalar and the axial vector poles in the $\bar 3_f$ representation were identified as the {$D_{0}^{*}(2300)$} and $D_{1}(2420)$ in PDG~\cite{ParticleDataGroup:2022pth}, respectively.
 The other higher poles for the charmed mesons with $J^P=0^{+}$ and $J^P=1^{+}$ were broader than the predictions in Refs.~\cite{Guo:2006fu,Kolomeitsev:2003ac,Guo:2006rp}.